kieranbrowne/kieranbrowne.github.io/_works/2018-4-21-the-other-side.md

 ### Performance

-The work will be performed live at the CHI conference in April 2018.
+The work was performed at the [CHI conference](https://chi2018.acm.org/) in April 2018.